Search criteria

 Origins

-Windsurfing (or boardsailing) became possible with the advent of new materials in the 1940s.
-The sport was born in Pacific Palisades, California, when a group of sailors, surfers and skiers sought to devise a craft which would combine the best of all three sports.
+Windsurfing (also known as boardsailing) became possible with the advent of new materials in the 1940s.
+The sport was born in Pacific Palisades, California, where a group of sailors, surfers and skiers sought to devise a craft combining the best elements of all three sports.

 In 1969 Hoyle Schweitzer and Jim Drake succeeded.
 The hull was a plastic shell filled with polyurethane foam.
-A fibreglass mast and sail was joined to the board with a pivot that could move in all directions.
-The rider could steer by tilting the mast and sail rather than by using a rudder as on a boat.
+A fibreglass mast and sail was joined to the board with a pivot that could move in any direction.
+The rider steered by tilting the mast and sail rather than by using a rudder as on a boat.

 New Zealand’s first windsurfers

-The first windsurfers arrived in 1973, and in the summer of 1974–75 John Bangers produced the first New Zealand board.
-The New Zealand Boardsailing Association began in 1980 and organised races.
-The sport became more popular with the development of short boards, which allowed sailing in big waves.
+The first windsurfers arrived in this country in 1973, and in the summer of 1974–75 John Bangers produced the first New Zealand board.
+The New Zealand Boardsailing Association was set up in 1980 and organised races.
+The sport became more popular with the development of short boards which could cope with bigger waves.

 International success